Karl Jacobs

-Karl Thomas Jacobs (born July 19, 1998), formerly known as GamerBoyKarl, is an American YouTuber, author, writer, and producer.
+Karl Thomas Jacobs (born July 19, 1998), formerly known online as GamerBoyKarl, is an American YouTuber.
 He rose to prominence as a member of MrBeast's on-screen cast and then developed his own videos, primarily Minecraft content.
 Jacobs is the creator of the anthology series Tales from the SMP set in the Dream SMP, which was adapted into a series of comic books published by Dark Horse Comics.
 He was also a co-host of the Banter podcast with fellow YouTubers Sapnap and GeorgeNotFound.